israelMateos/qupath-extension-gncnn/install/INSTALL.md

 - **Linux**: edit `install/linux.cfg`.
 - **Windows**: edit `install/windows.cfg`.
+- **macOS**: edit `install/mac.cfg`.

 In the configuration file, you should set the following variables:

+- `qupath_path`:
-- `qupath_path`: the path to the QuPath installation directory.
+  - For Linux, the path to the QuPath installation directory.
 It should contain the `bin` directory, in which the `QuPath` executable is located.
+  - For Windows and macOS, the path to the QuPath executable.
+In Windows, it should include the console version of QuPath, _e.g._ `QuPath-0.5.1 (console).exe`.
+In macOS, it should include the executable buried inside the `.app` directory, _e.g._ `QuPath-0.5.1-x64.app/Contents/MacOS/QuPath-0.5.1-x64`.
 - `extension_path`: the path to the `.jar` file downloaded in step 1.
 It should include the file name.

 **3.** From the `install` directory, run the following command: